Rep Ranges Explained: The Complete Guide

 Low Reps (1–5): Building Maximal Strength

-Low-rep training with heavy weights is the gold standard for building maximal strength.
+Low-rep training with heavy weights is the most specific and effective way to build maximal strength.
 When you lift near your maximum capacity, your nervous system learns to recruit more motor units and coordinate muscle fibers more efficiently.

 Physiological Adaptations